How to Download Images from Google Docs3 Easy Methods to Save Images from a Google Document in 2024

 Google Doc Published to Web Link

 Copy the link and paste it into a new tab on your web browser.
-You’ll then see your document as a web page, including the images.
+Your document, including the images, will appear as a web page.

 You can now download the images, just like you would from any web page.
 Simply right-click and select “Save image as…